-Figure 26-1 shows the schematic of a target MCU, with debugWIRE enabled, and the emulator connector.
-The system clock is not affected by debugWIRE and will always be the clock source selected by the CKSEL fuses.
+Figure 26-1 on page 173 shows the schematic of a target MCU, with debugWIRE enabled, and the emulator connector.
+The system clock is not affected by debugWIRE and will always be the clock source selected by the CKSEL Fuses.